What Does a Community Health Worker Do? And How Do I Become One

 • Knowledge of the community and its needs

 Community health workers tend to be helpful and curious without being intrusive.
-They use empathy so that people feel comfortable speaking honestly about their issues and feel valued.
+They use empathy so that people feel valued and comfortable speaking honestly about their issues.
 Ideally, they belong to the same community as those they serve and can speak the same language.

 3. Gain relevant work experience.

-Generally, any work experience working in the public space supporting individuals will be beneficial.
+Generally, any experience working in the public space supporting individuals may be beneficial.
 This can consist of paid experience or even any tasks that you have undertaken voluntarily, such as caring for a relative, shopping for an elderly neighbor, or mentoring someone at school or in your community.

 Become a community health worker

-If you are considering a career as a community health worker, you can learn the basics with the course Training and Learning Programs for Volunteer Community Health Workers offered by John Hopkins University on Coursera.
+As a community health worker, you’ll serve your local community by providing support and guidance to those in need.
+If you are considering a career as a community health worker, you can learn the basics with the course Training and Learning Programs for Volunteer Community Health Workers offered by Johns Hopkins University on Coursera.
 This is also a great place to start if you are looking for paid work in this field, as it can help you form a solid understanding of the necessary principles and practices.

 You could also consider the University of Michigan’s course on Foundational Skills for Communicating About Health as part of your continued professional development.